jh-hartley/aida-facet-inference/docs/03_developer_guide/03_scripts.md

 # Scripts Reference

 This document provides an overview of the main utility scripts available in the `scripts/` directory.
-These scripts are used for data ingestion, embedding generation, and running facet inference experiments.
+These scripts are used for data ingestion, embedding generation, running facet inference experiments, and smoke testing.

 ---